codeplea/Hands-On-Network-Programming-with-C/README.md

 Network programming, a challenging topic in C, is made easy to understand with a careful exposition of socket programming APIs.
 This book gets you started with modern network programming in C and proper usage of the relevant operating system APIs.

 This book covers the following exciting features:
+-	Uncover cross-platform socket programming APIs
+-	Implement techniques   for supporting IPv4 and IPv6
-- Creating TCP and UDP connections over IP
+-	Understand how TCP and UDP connections work over IP
-- Resolve hostnames with DNS
+-	Discover how hostname resolution and   DNS work
-- Interface with online APIs over HTTP or HTTPS
+-	Interface with web APIs using HTTP and HTTPS
-- Write safe and secure network code
-- Write high-performance server code
+-	Acquire hands-on experience with the email protocol (SMTP)
+-	Gain real-world expertise with practical network applications
+-	Explore new approaches for   the Internet of Things (IoT)

 If you feel this book is for you, get your [copy](https://www.amazon.com/dp/1789349869) today!